Aryamantiwari17/Text_Book-Generator/README.md

 ## Known Limitations

+1. Input and Processing Constraints:
-- The system's performance depends on the quality and relevance of the input textbooks.
+   - System performance is heavily dependent on the quality and relevance of input textbooks
-- Very long textbooks may require significant processing time during indexing.
+   - Very long textbooks require significant processing time during indexing
-- The system may struggle with highly specialized or technical questions outside the scope of the textbooks.
+   - The system may struggle with highly specialized or technical questions outside the scope of the textbooks

+2. Token and Usage Limitations:
+   - Free versions of language models (like Gemini) restrict the number of tokens, limiting the amount of text that can be processed
+   - Daily usage limits for free services can be quickly exceeded, potentially interrupting system functionality

+3. Deployment and Integration Challenges:
+   - Issues arise when deploying the system through Streamlit
+   - Integration with Milvus database encounters problems, causing the system to stop after deployment in Streamlit

 ## Contributing